mbj/aequitas/README.md

 ##Contextual Validation

 Aequitas does not provide a means of grouping your validations into contexts.
-Define a external validator per context for this.
+Define a validator per context for this.